How To Find Your Pelvic Floor Muscles Postpartum

 Stopping the Flow of Urine

 The first step to reconnecting with your pelvic floor muscles is to try stopping the flow of urine.
-Although I struggled with this initially, the attempt helped me reestablish a mental connection with the muscles.
-Even though I couldn’t completely stop the flow, the effort allowed me to identify the muscles once more.
-This method can be uncomfortable, especially if you feel too weak to perform it effectively.
+This attempt can help reestablish a mental connection with the muscles.
+Even if you can’t completely stop the flow, the effort can help you identify the muscles.
+This method may be uncomfortable, especially if you feel too weak to perform it effectively.

 Engaging Without Glutes

-An alternative method I preferred was lying down and practicing squeezing from my glutes initially, then gradually engaging only the pelvic floor muscles.
-It can be challenging to activate the pelvic floor without involving the glutes, but as I grew stronger, I transitioned to using just the pelvic floor muscles.
-This approach was more comfortable for me, as it didn’t involve interrupting any natural processes.
-I explain this technique in detail in our ab rehab program.
+An alternative method is to lie down and practice squeezing from your glutes initially, then gradually engage only the pelvic floor muscles.
+It can be challenging to activate the pelvic floor without involving the glutes, but as you grow stronger, you can transition to using just the pelvic floor muscles.
+This approach is more comfortable as it doesn’t involve interrupting any natural processes.
+Detailed guidance on this technique is available in our ab rehab program.
 Performing Kegels correctly is crucial!

-Some may find success in stopping the urine flow immediately, unlike my experience.
-After my first child, I required physical therapy because I couldn’t relax my pelvic floor, which is as important as contracting it.
-A physical therapist used a machine to detect contractions but not relaxation.
+Some may find success in stopping the urine flow immediately.
+After childbirth, if you experience difficulty relaxing your pelvic floor, physical therapy might be necessary.
+A physical therapist can help detect contractions and relaxation.
 Although physical therapy can feel awkward, it is beneficial if you’re struggling to find relief and healing.

-For those unable to afford physical therapy or who prefer self-guided healing, I developed The Postpartum Cure.
-This program focuses on holistic healing through nutrition, corrective exercises, and physical fitness.
-With my background in physical therapy, Pilates, and as a nutrition enthusiast and mother of three, I offer comprehensive guidance on postpartum recovery.
-This program provides the tools to nourish your body, rebuild your pelvic floor and core, and lose baby weight without affecting milk supply.
-Additionally, it advises when to seek medical attention for specific issues.
-Learn more about the program and watch my detailed video.
+For those unable to afford physical therapy or who prefer self-guided healing, The Postpartum Cure offers holistic healing through nutrition, corrective exercises, and physical fitness.
+This program provides tools to nourish your body, rebuild your pelvic floor and core, and lose baby weight without affecting milk supply.
+It also advises when to seek medical attention for specific issues.
+Learn more about the program.

-If you haven’t yet, check out our courses, programs, challenges, & recipe book!
+If you haven’t yet, explore our courses, programs, challenges, & recipe book!

 FAQ